orlandoaleman/TTBetterLocalizator/README.md

 BetterLocalizator
 =================

-[iOS] A helper library to force the strings localization to a specific language
+[iOS] A helper library to force the string localization to a specific language

 ### SCENARIO

-* Above (I usually use "special" strings, so if you have a different system language of the supported, you'll see this):
+* Before (I usually use "special" strings, so if you have a different system language of the supported, you'll see this):

 ![image](./screenshots/before.png "Before")